 The reason we created a mobile stand

-Before we proceed with talking about how to test on your mobile phone, it’s worth taking a minute to understand why the development of what looks like plastic on metal is actually a big undertaking.
+Before we proceed, it’s worth taking a minute to understand why the development of what looks like plastic on metal is actually a big undertaking.
 A regular screen-based eye-tracker assumes the eye-tracker is below the screen and the participant is at a certain distance from said screen.

 With this knowledge, the tracker can compute the angle the eyes of the participants make when looking at different parts of the screen.
 Even though this is oversimplifying the complex math an eye-tracker carries out, it is enough to appreciate that using this same piece of hardware above a phone instead of a computer requires some cool behind-the-scenes developments.